Category Archives: Royal Relationships

 Abigail’s cousin Sarah Churchill, Duchess of Marlborough; Credit – Wikipedia

 While in service to Queen Anne, Abigail became acquainted with another courtier Samuel Masham (1678/79 – 1758).
 Samuel was the second son of Sir Francis Masham, 3rd Baronet and Mary Scott, and had entered royal service as a page to the then Princess Anne.
 Upon Anne’s accession to the throne in 1702, Samuel was appointed an Equerry and then in 1706, Groom of the Bedchamber, to Anne’s husband Prince George of Denmark, Duke of Cumberland.
 Samuel combined his time at court with being a captain in the 2nd Regiment of Foot Guards.
 Although Samuel had been advised of the advantages of marrying a royal favorite, he described his relationship with Abigail as a love match.
 Probably in June 1707, Abigail and Samuel were secretly married at Kensington Palace in the presence of Queen Anne.
-Sarah Churchill had no idea about either Abigail’s marriage or the friendship that had developed between Queen Anne and Abigail.
+Sarah Churchill had no idea about either Abigail’s marriage or the friendship between Queen Anne and Abigail.
 She became enraged and jealous and unsuccessfully attempted to force Queen Anne to dismiss Abigail.

 Abigail and Samuel had five children.
 It appears that none of their children had children.
-Their son Samuel lived to be 64, married twice but he had no children.
+Their son Samuel lived to be 64, married twice but had no children.
 Their daughter Anne, named after Queen Anne who was her godmother, died a year after her marriage and since her parents married in 1707, she was probably no older than nineteen when she died.
 Elizabeth died in her teens.
 George died young and it can probably be assumed that Francis also died young.
 The list of their children below is not in birth order.

 • Samuel Masham, 2nd Baron Masham (1712 – 1776), married (1) Harriet Winnington, no children (2) Charlotte Dives, no children; Samuel was Comptroller of the household of George, Prince of Wales, the future King George II.
 His titles became extinct upon his death which means he had no male heirs.